 AirGPU offers virtual PCs from 22 data centers around the globe and does not restrict signups based on your country of residence.
 That means you can create a virtual PC from anywhere in the world and enjoy gaming with low latencies.
 Even better: If you’re traveling a lot, you can create additional virtual PCs in different data centers so you always have a gaming PC available close to you.

 Shadow offers two subscription tiers: a base tier with a GTX 1080 equivalent for $32.99 per month and a power upgrade with an RTX 3070 equivalent for $49.99 per month.
 If you play games for many hours daily both can be a great deal for you.

 If you’re more of a casual gamer however and only play games for a few hours per week or just play through one or two games per year, $32.99 per month is a lot of money to spend for what you’re getting out of it.
-Additionally, Shadow is planning to introduce a $32.99 activation fee when starting a subscription which makes it expensive to pause and restart your subscription if you’re not planning to use the service for a while.
+Additionally, Shadow has recently introduced a $9.99 activation fee for new subscriptions that also applies if you cancel your subscription and decide to resubscribe after a while.

 With AirGPU you’ll purchase credit upfront which then gets used over time as you use your virtual PC.
 There are multiple PC configurations available starting from $0.65 per hour and ranging up to RTX 3080-level performance for 4K gaming with Raytracing at ultra settings.
 Here’s an example of how much AirGPU would cost you in the cheapest configuration when playing 20 hours per month:

 20 * $0.65 + $7 (for 100 GB storage) = $20 excl.
 VAT.